janetschel/advent-of-go-2020/calendar/day-05/README.md

 It honestly just consisted of some basic binary-searching and splitting ranges.

 My inability to read the problem carefully enough persisted a little.
-I first thought the range for the column is `0` to `8` and not `0` to `7`, which led me to some wrong answers (but also to some correct ones).
+I first thought the range for the column is `0` to `8` and not `0` to `7`, which lead me to some wrong answers (but also to some correct ones).
 This was the reason, why it took me so long to debug :(
 After 20 minutes of trying I decided to re-read the problem and found my error (finally).

 Also, I got a little cought up in the second part, since I did not immediatly understand what the problem was aksin for.
 I needed to re-read this several times.